BLOG

 How do I answer the crypto question on Form 1040?

-Before we walk through our 5 steps for tax reporting, we should address the cryptocurrency question on Form 1040.
-This is one of the first things that most taxpayers will see on their return:
+The cryptocurrency question on Form 1040 is one of the first things that most taxpayers will see on their return:

-“At any time during 2023, did you: (a) receive (as a reward, award, or compensation); or (b) sell, exchange, gift, or otherwise dispose of a digital asset (or a financial interest in a digital asset)?”
+“At any time during 2024, did you: (a) receive (as a reward, award, or payment for property or services); or (b) sell, exchange, or otherwise dispose of a digital asset (or a financial interest in a digital asset)?”

 If you earned cryptocurrency income, disposed of a crypto-asset or received cryptocurrency as a gift, you should answer ‘Yes’ to this question.